-- ▶ 1. specify the matrix for a 2-population system with unidrectional migration from $2 \rightarrow 1$ - ▶ 2. specify a migration matrix for a 5-population system where population 1 and 5 are on a mainland, population 2 is and island close to 1, population 4 is close to 5, and population 3 is far out in the sea but closest to 2.
-'Close' means reachable by rafting, and once on an island it will be difficult to get off again.
+▶ 2. specify a migration matrix for a 5-population system where population 1 and 5 are on a mainland, population 2 is an island close to 1, population 4 is close to 5, and population 3 is far out in the sea but closest to 2.
+'Close' means reachable by rafting, and once on an island, it will be difficult to get off again.